Top of the page

 Ask your doctor about giving your baby acetaminophen (such as Tylenol) for pain.
 Call your doctor anytime your baby seems to be in a lot of pain.

-Your son's penis will be checked during routine checkups.
-But it is important to call your doctor if your baby has problems after circumcision.
+Your child's penis will be checked during routine checkups.
+But it's important to call your doctor if your baby has problems after circumcision.

-If a Plastibell device was used for the circumcision, call your doctor if the ring has not fallen off after 10 to 12 days.
+If a plastic ring was used for the circumcision, call your doctor if the ring has not fallen off after 10 to 12 days.

 Some parents may make the decision about circumcision based on religious and family traditions, personal preferences, or the social norms of their communities.
 Often these cultural reasons affect the decision more than the medical risks and benefits of circumcision.